Passive daytime radiative cooling: Tropics

 Tropical climates have a lower radiative cooling potential due to high humidity and cloud cover.

-While PDRCs have proven successful in temperate regions, reaching the same level of performance is more difficult in tropical climes.
-This has primarily been attributed to the higher solar irradiance and atmospheric radiation, particularly humidity and cloud cover.
-The average cooling potential of tropical climates varies between 10 and 40 W m^{2}, significantly lower than hot and dry climates.
+While PDRC has proven successful in temperate regions, reaching the same level of performance is more difficult in tropical climes.
+This has primarily been attributed to the higher solar irradiance and atmospheric radiation.
+The average cooling potential of tropical climates varies between 10 and 40 W/m^{2}, significantly lower than hot and dry climates.

 For example, the cooling potential of most of southeast Asia and the Indian subcontinent is significantly diminished in the summer due to a dramatic increase in humidity, dropping as low as 10–30 W/m^{2}.
 Other similar zones, such as tropical savannah areas in Africa, see a more modest decline during summer, dropping to 20–40 W/m^{2}.
-However, tropical regions generally have a higher albedo or radiative forcing due to sustained cloud cover and thus their land surface contributes less to planetary albedo.
+However, tropical regions generally have a higher albedo, or radiative forcing, due to sustained cloud cover and thus their land surface contributes less to planetary albedo.

 A 2022 study reported that a PDRC surface in tropical climates should have a solar reflectance of at least 97% and an infrared emittance of at least 80% to reduce temperatures.
-The study applied a BaSO4-K_{2}SO_{4} coating with a "solar reflectance and infrared emittance (8–13 μm) of 98.4% and 95% respectively" in the tropical climate of Singapore and achieved a "sustained daytime sub-ambient temperature of 2 °C" under direct solar intensity of 1000 W m^{2}.
+The study applied a BaSO4–K_{2}SO_{4} coating with a "solar reflectance and infrared emittance (8–13 μm) of 98.4% and 95% respectively" in the tropical climate of Singapore and achieved a sustained daytime temperature 2 °C below ambient under direct solar intensity of 1000 W/m^{2}.